-Merchant Services Fees Explained: Everything You Need To Know About Credit Card Merchant Fees
+Merchant Account Fees Explained: Everything You Need To Know About Credit Card Merchant Fees

 Merchant account fees are more than just the cost you pay per credit card swipe.
-They also include the costs to maintain your account, hardware, and software — and sometimes even hidden fees.
+Learn all about merchant services fees, including tips on avoiding hidden fees.

-We’ll also give you some tips on how to avoid being surprised by a “hidden” fee, and offer some suggestions to help you lower your merchant account fees when you’re looking for the best credit card processing companies for small businesses.
+We’ll also give you some tips on how to avoid being surprised by a “hidden” fee and offer some suggestions to help you lower your merchant account fees when you’re looking for the best credit card processing companies for small businesses.

 Table of Contents

 Having a merchant services account is an integral part of payment processing for your small business.
 Merchant account fees are simply fees paid to maintain the merchant account you need to be able to accept credit and debit cards.
 Many of these fees recur on a monthly or annual basis, whether you process any transactions or not.
 Other fees are only assessed if a specified event (such as a chargeback) occurs.

 Common Merchant Account Fees For Small Business